Prerequisites

 The Intune platform script runs once per device and acts as a bootstrapper:

-- Runs the sync/scan command immediately
+- Runs the config sync immediately

 - Creates a Windows Scheduled Task for recurring execution